LY4C49/ECE277_FinalProject/README.md

 - Sharpening algorithm
 - DCT and IDCT (using DCT to compress an image)

-To compile our project, you should run '''pip install -e .'''
+To compile our project, you should run
+'''
+pip install -e .
+'''

 Hardware Support:
 - Intel(R) Core(TM) i5-8300H CPU @ 2.30GHz   2.30 GHz